 Taking up little space with is 5.5-inch long frame and still managing to hit a 1000 lumen output makes this light a key tool to never be without.
 With two different functions, Outdoor and Tactical, this light has different modes in each of those functions.

 The Outdoor function has 6 different light modes and Tactical has three.
 This is one light with the highest versatility out there.
 Those features paired with the ability to keep functioning under 6.5 feet of water for up to 30 minutes give this guy a high satisfaction rate as well as a high price tag and is attractive to almost any field with a tactical flashlight need.

-Description: The Streamlight Tactical Flashlight is another extremely lightweight flashlight.
+The Streamlight PT-2L Tactical Flashlight is another extremely lightweight flashlight.
 Boasting a 50,000 hour lifetime this flashlight can be used for the long haul.

 Needing only two Lithium batteries that will allow it to run about 3 hours straight on High mode, 50 hours on Low mode, and 6 hours on Strobe.

 Another key feature for such a resourceful flashlight is its ability to stay submerged for 30 minutes at about 3 feet under water.
-Although impressive, still not as useful compared to other flashlights especially for fishing or tactical situations around water.
+Although it is pretty impressive, still not as useful compared to other flashlights, especially for fishing or tactical situations around water.